The Cheap Energy Revolution Is Here, and Coal Won't Cut It

 For a change of pace, how about we talk about the fact that everything the article had to say about the deregulation was quoted in the summary?
 I actually read through the article to get more details, but none were to be found.

 The rest of the article provides some (quite interesting and informative!) graphs and analysis about the current and future state of energy both globally and in the US.
-Nowhere in the article did they talk about what form the deregulation would take, when it would start, when Trump ap
+Nowhere in the article did they talk about what form the deregulation would take, when it would start, when Trump approved it, or any of the other salient details you'd expect in an article that was ostensibly about coal deregulation.

+I have no reason to doubt that Trump is doing exactly as Bloomberg said, but I'd love to see some information about it, rather than the bait-and-switch they pulled with their lede that has nothing at all to do with the rest of the article.
+Alternatively, Bloomberg could have just shown me the graphs, since they're good in their own right and shouldn't be buried under a lede that has nothing to do with them.

+Which is to say, as you see the comments filling up with people arguing about deregulating coal, enjoy a nice laugh at the fact that they're taking sides based on an article that has nothing to do with the topic they're arguing about.

 Re: (Score:3)